dbohdan/jimhttp/README.md

 # Requirements

 Compile the latest Jim Tcl from the Git repository.
 The current stable release (0.75) or earlier releases will not work.
-You'll need an SQLite3 development package (`libsqlite3-dev` on Debian/Ubuntu, `libsqlite3x-devel` on Fedora).
+You will need an SQLite3 development package (`libsqlite3-dev` on Debian/Ubuntu, `libsqlite3x-devel` on Fedora).

 ```sh